department-of-veterans-affairs/va.gov-team/products/ask-va/research/Business line engagement/Feedback on military service fields.md

 **These fields will change to accommodate Veterans who are known by their `Service number`, not their `Social security number`.**

-The submitter will be required to input at least one of the following, except in special circumstances (see [Field rules](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/products/ask-va/design/Field%20rules.md)):
+At least one of the following, `Social security number` or `Service number`, will be required, except in special circumstances (see [Field rules](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/products/ask-va/design/Field%20rules.md)).
+Submitters will be able to input both if they choose to do so.
-- Veteran's `Social security number`
-- Veteran's 'Service number`

-They are able to input both if they choose to.

 ### Service start and end dates